 What Happened to Educational Leave

 Austria's National Council abolished educational leave in March 2025.
 The old model expired on 31 March 2025, and from 1 April 2025 no new applications for the continuing education allowance could be submitted.
 Educational part-time work (Bildungsteilzeit) was discontinued at the same time.
+Whether a reduced-hours variant will return, and in what form, is best clarified directly with the AMS (the public employment service).

 The background was cost and the criticism that the funding was too often used for career-unrelated time off.
 Anyone with an agreement concluded before the cut-off date enjoys transitional protection and could use the old rules to the end.
 For any new plans, however, the successor model applies.